Skip to main content

 • GBK: A Chinese character encoding that extends from the GB2312 encoding.

-Enter the reason for the import.
+Import ReasonEnter the reason for the import.
 This is only required in organization mode and is used for the approval process.

-When enabled, the system does not perform specification pre-checks on the task, but only performs permission checks on its data source.
+Batch ModeWhen enabled, the system does not perform specification pre-checks on the task, but only performs permission checks on its data source.
 This mode merges multiple SQL statements into one batch statement for submission, which can reduce network overhead and improve import performance.
 This mode is fixedly enabled in the current version.

-The person responsible for executing the task after it has been approved, which is only required in organization mode.
+ExecutorThe person responsible for executing the task after it has been approved, which is only required in organization mode.

-Clicking on will expand the configuration options.
+AdvancedClicking on Advanced will expand the configuration options.

-• (optional when is CSV or EXCEL):
+• Column Setting (optional when Import Type is CSV or EXCEL):

-• : This option allows you to select which column(s) from the data file to import into the target table.
+• Columns: This option allows you to select which column(s) from the data file to import into the target table.
 Multiple selections are supported.
 When selecting multiple columns, the system will import them in the order of the selected column names.
 This feature is useful when the column names or the number of columns in the data file and the target table are different.

-• (optional when is CSV or EXCEL):
+• Import Mode (optional when Import Type is CSV or EXCEL):

 • Insert (default): Insert data into the table.
 If a similar row already exists in the table, the insertion will fail and an error message will be displayed.